 The results were immediate.
 Requests that used to take months now move in about a week when submitted correctly.
 And because everything is stored centrally, documentation survives staff turnover and role changes.
 So, when auditors (or anyone else) ask questions, the answers are always just a few clicks away.

-It’s a tight window, and missing it doesn’t just bring on administrative headaches.
+It’s a tight window.
+Missing it doesn’t just bring on administrative headaches.
 It also means a student who might need support won’t get it, and that the district is non-compliant.

 Previously, the process was patched together with a lot of manual effort and institutional knowledge.
 Teachers received individualized links generated through a complex mail-merge process.
 Staff spent one to two hours every week syncing spreadsheets, sending reminders, and manually routing completed forms to principals.
 Parent notification letters required separate tools.
 And keeping track of who had completed their screener (and who hadn’t) meant chasing down schools one by one.